 On Islamorada Key, part of the Upper Florida Keys, you’ll find Amara Cay Resort, another stop on my Keys trip this past summer.
-This resort has just undergone a $10 million renovation and now has 110 well-appointed guest rooms and suites.
+This resort has undergone a $10 million renovation a few years back and now has 110 well-appointed guest rooms and suites.

 The suites are massive, modern, and sleek with all the best amenities including fine French toiletries in the bathrooms.